FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 <blockquote class="reaction"><div class="reaction_text">With our implementation, we can't even do more than 2xSSAA with one texture read, as linear interpolation happens <a href="https://stackoverflow.com/questions/53896032/">only with 2x2 samples</a>.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>

 To combat axis-alignment artifacts like with our circle above, we need to place our SSAA samples better.
-There are [multiple ways to sample with SSAA](https://en.wikipedia.org/wiki/Supersampling#Supersampling_patterns), all with pros and cons.
+There are [multiple ways to do so](https://en.wikipedia.org/wiki/Supersampling#Supersampling_patterns), all with pros and cons.
 To implement SSAA properly, we need deep integration with the rendering pipeline.
-This happens below API or engine, in the realm of vendors and drivers.
+For 3D primitives, this happens below API or engine, in the realm of vendors and drivers.

 <figure>
 	<img src="img/sample-patterns.svg" alt="SAA sample patterns" />